pkmn/ps/img/README.md

 your own sprites (which you are strongly encouraged to do to avoid driving up Pokémon Showdown's bandwidth costs).

+### Browser

+The recommended way of using `@pkmn/img` in a web browser is to configure your bundler (Webpack, Rollup, Parcel, etc) to minimize it and package it with the rest of your application.
+If you do not use a bundler, a convenience `bundled.js` is included in the package (and used in the [`index.html`][6] example code).
+You simply need to depend on `./node_modules/@pkmn/img/bundled.js` in a `script` tag, after which `PokemonSprites` and `PokemonIcons` will be accessible as globals.

 ## Performance

 The JSON data required to be able to know how to display the sprites and icons weighs in at ~34.6KB